Aaron Chapman

-Aaron James Chapman (born 29 May 1990) is an English footballer who plays as a goalkeeper for club Spalding United.
+Aaron James Chapman (born 29 May 1990) is an English footballer who plays as a goalkeeper for club Clitheroe.

 Career

 Chesterfield

 Chapman signed for Chesterfield from nearby non-league side Belper Town in the summer of 2013.
 He joined Chester on a one-month loan in February 2014.
 He made his professional debut on 2 September in the Football League Trophy match against Scunthorpe United, after coming off the bench to replace Tommy Lee in the seventh minute.
 On 23 September 2014, Chapman joined Accrington Stanley on a two-month loan deal.
 On 11 October, he had to be substituted in the closing stages of Accrington Stanley's 2–1 home defeat to Dagenham & Redbridge following an injury to his left foot.
 His loan spell was cut short and he returned to Chesterfield on 13 October, having played three games for Accrington.
 On 14 August 2015, Chapman joined Bristol Rovers on a one-month loan deal.